 MESSAGE FROM THE CHAIR- Kevin D. Cooper, M.D.

-Education matrices cross the entire spectrum of our clinical and research activities.
-The department offers both ACGME and AOA sponsored dermatology residencies, a Nurse Practitioner residency program, a PhD training program in cutaneous biology as well as successful placement of medical students into top national dermatology residencies.
-The department is committed to enabling continuing education through a program designed to enable pursuit of MBA’s for faculty and administrative staff.
+Education occurs throughout the entire spectrum of our clinical and research activities.
+We teach in our UH settings as well as at the VA Medical Center and Case Western Reserve University.
+The department offers a preeminent ACGME sponsored dermatology residency with optional Tracks in Academic Research or Osteopathic Medicine, a Nurse Practitioner post-Masters Training Program, and a PhD training program in cutaneous biology.
+Medical students are offered clinical rotations, mentored research opportunities which can be ongoing, or supported for a 3 month or 1 year full time fellowship through our NIH Training Grant.
+We are generally quite successful in placement of medical students into top national dermatology residencies.
+The department is also committed to enabling continuing education through a program designed to enable pursuit of MBA’s for faculty and administrative staff.